mwtaylor/Cookbook/content/recipes/baked-oats/index.md

       - text: Add the egg, milk, maple syrup, oats, baking powder, and salt into a small blender.
 Add either banana or pumpkin.
 Optionally add chia seeds and/or coconut.
 Blend until smooth.
   - sectionName: Bake
     steps:
-      - text: Fill ramekin with batter and top with chocolate chips or pecans.
+      - text: Fill ramekin with batter but don't overfill, leave a little room to expand.
+Top with chocolate chips or pecans.
       - text: Bake for 26 minutes.
 Cool for 2 to 3 minutes.
 ---